ghackwrench/F256_Jr_Kernel_DOS/kernel/README.md

 Notes:

 * If the system is unable to deliver an event because the event queue is full, it will try again the next time the given counter is updated (ie on the next FRAME or RTC seconds IRQ).
 * If you want a continuous stream of events, you must reschedule each time.
 This approach minimizes the chances that the event queue will fill up and block.
 If you want to be sure to always process every event that /would/ have come in even if you start to fall behind, the easiest way is to first query the queue for a baseline, and then always rescheduled from that baseline.
+Just be sure that your code is generally keeping up!